 When Europeans arrived in the 16th century, Gaspésie was home to the Mi’gmaq First Nation.
 Located on the north side of Gaspé Bay, the Micmac Interpretation Site of Gespeg will introduce you to the customs and way of life of this Nation with a faithful reconstruction of a 17th-century traditional village and summer camp.

 Trading posts were the centre of economic life in the colony.
 In Côte-Nord, you can visit the Chauvin Trading Post in Tadoussac, a replica of Canada’s first fur-trading post, established in 1600 by Pierre de Chauvin de Tonnetuit.
 The replica of the original building was built in 1942 according to the dimensions noted by Champlain, the father of New France.
-You can also visit the Old Trading Post in Sept-Îles, an interpretation site that recreates daily life in a 19th-century fur-trading post by showcasing the meeting between the Innu and Euro-Canadian cultures over time.
+You can also visit the Old Trading Post in Sept-Îles, an interpretation site that recreates daily life in a 19th-century fur-trading post based on encounters between the Innu and Euro-Canadian cultures over time.

 While you’re in the Paspébiac and Bonaventure areas, you might notice that the locals have a slightly different accent.
 That’s because of the Acadian origins of a large part of the population in the Chaleur Bay area.
 It’s not surprising then that Bonaventure is home to the Musée Acadien du Québec, which tells the story of the Acadians in the province and offers many cultural and educational activities to introduce you to their rich heritage.